lelylan/simple-oauth2/README.md

 OAtuh2.HTTPError
 ```

-Through the error message attribute you can access the JSON representation.
+Through the error message attribute you can access the JSON representation
+based on HTTP `status` and error `message`.

 ```javascript
 OAuth2.AuthCode.getToken(function(error, token) {